-Visit our Plan your budget page to make sure you're on the right track in saving up for overseas study.
+To support your planning, the financial planning questionnaire on our Plan your budget page provides information and resources on how to plan a budget, and on funding available for your overseas program.
+It will help you to make sure you're on the right track in saving up for overseas study.

 As part of your application, you will need to provide a copy of the photo page of your passport.
 It should have at least six months of validity after the end of your overseas study period.
 If not, you will need to renew your passport.

 If you do not have a current passport or the expiration date is within six months of your return date, you should apply for a new one through Australia Post.
-Your overseas study application will be marked 'conditional' until you submit details of your new and valid passport.
 Please make sure you note this in the passport section on the application form.